SkylarZhao6/EvernoteGuide/_posts/2012-12-28-Troubleshooting.md

 ## How to find and recover deleted notes

-When you delete a note, it will automatically move to the "Trash" notebook in your account.Deleted notes will remain until they are discarded manually and can be restored at any time.
-Below, instructions will be pr
+When you delete a note, it will automatically move to the "Trash" notebook in your account.
+Deleted notes will remain until they are discarded manually and can be restored at any time.
+To find your trash notes and recover them:

 #### Find your trash notes